prampec/arduino-softtimer/WhyHow.md

 # Platform dependent notes #

+As SoftTimer eliminates the use of the "loop()" function, on platforms, that has some extra processing in every loop cicle, some troubles might appear.
+As a workaround a PREVENT_LOOP_ITERATION option is introduced.
+(See Options above!)

-As SoftTimer eliminates the use of the "loop()" function, on platforms, that has an internal watchdog (like the ESP8266) you need to "feed" the watchdog manually to prevent resets.
+For example, the internal watchdog in ESP8266 is feed by the system in every loop cycle, so if you do not disable the PREVENT_LOOP_ITERATION option, you need to "feed" the watchdog manually to prevent resets.
 (Or just disable the watchdog.)
 You can feed the watchdog with a task, e.g.:
 ```c
 #include <SoftTimer.h>